New hat – check. New uniform – check. Water bottle – check. Spare asthma spacer and reliever – please check.

 For kids over the age of 12 complete, an Asthma Control Test.
 A score under 20 indicates partially or poorly controlled asthma.
 Book a call with an Asthma Educator and book a doctor appointment to get your child back on track.

 5. TALK WITH AN ASTHMA EDUCATOR

 Book a call at 1800 ASTHMA (1800 278 462) to discuss your child’s asthma management with one of our Asthma Educators to be ‘back to school’ ready for the new school year.

 Asthma Toolkit for families

-Bird Healthcare and Flo are campaign partners of Asthma Australia and have not been involved in the development of this web page.
+Flo is a campaign partner of Asthma Australia and has not been involved in the development of this web page/content.